colurw/chess_NN/readme.md

 ### django web framework
 <img src="https://github.com/colurw/chess_NN/assets/66322644/b3d419ff-06b9-4444-85ba-99531d4db79c" align="right" width="300px"/>
 Creates an IP connection to the browser over the Localhost.
-When Views.py is called by Urls.py, it returns data that populate the Index.html template with the current board image and relevant messages.  <br><br>
+When Views.py is called by Urls.py, it returns data that populate the Play.html template with the current board image and relevant messages.  <br><br>
-Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
+Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to ensemble_solver(), which returns a tensor representing the board-state with the AI response applied.  <br><br>
-This tensor is converted by local_chess_tools.py into an image of the next board state, and then into a base64 string, which can be sent along with the Index.html template, back to the browser.<br><br>
+This tensor is converted by local_chess_tools.py into an image, which can be sent as a base-64 string back to the browser.  <br><br>
-As the training data do not include early-game board states or castling moves, the user must initially select from one of three fully-developed opening options. <br><br>
 A containerised version of Chess_NN with a more secure front end is available <a href="https://github.com/colurw/chess_NN_webapp">here.</a> <br clear="right"/>